Start Your Mississippi LLC

 Step 5: Apply for an EIN

-Your new limited liability company needs an EIN—an employment identification number.
-This number is the business’s “Social Security number.”
-It is an individual number the Internal Revenue Service and other agencies use to identify your business.
+Your new Mississippi LLC needs an EIN—an employment identification number.
+This number is a bit like the business’s “Social Security number” (though not exactly).
+It is simply an individual number the Internal Revenue Service use to identify your business.

 You can choose to have us apply for the EIN for you or do it yourself.
 If you opt to file for an EIN yourself, you will need information about your business, including the date you legally formed the business, the name, address and phone number of a responsible party who controls the business, and your Social Security number.

 You cannot use another business name as the responsible party — it must be an individual.
-The online application for an EIN is only available during business hours, and you must complete the registration process in one sitting.
-If you step away and the page times out — which it will — you will have to start over.
+The online application for an EIN is only available during business hours, and you must complete the registration process in one sitting, otherwise the system will time out.

 Every state has various business taxes it requires a business to pay, and Mississippi is no exception.